 Tina is a horse owner and keen rider and understands that specialist skills and knowledge are required in these types of cases.

-Working on a no win no fee basis, we can provide you with the information and support you need by giving you expert advice on a claim for compensation for personal injury following a horse accident.
+Working on a no win no fee basis, we can provide you with the information and support you need by giving you expert advice on a horse riding accident claim for compensation for a personal injury.

-If you have been injured from a horse riding activity then please call us on 0333 200 5925 or fill in our brief enquiry form.
-Alternatively, you can email Tina Boswell directly at email@example.com.
+If you have been injured in a horse riding accident then please call us on 0333 200 5925 or fill in our brief enquiry form.